ViragSzabo/taskmanagerapp/README.md

 | Add document | As a user, I don't need to add a document. |

 ### 6. Timetable
+*These dates might be changed during the process of the project.*

 | Date | Title | Description |
 | --- | --- | --- |
 | 2024-02-04 | Documentation | Create the UML and a use case diagram.
 Write the start document.
 Plan out the project for the next days and weeks.
 Write user stories (MoSCoW). |